Where Is the Best Place to Watch the Changing of the Guard in London in 2026?

 Address: Buckingham Palace, London SW1A 1AA

-The railings along the front of Buckingham Palace are where most first-time visitors head — and for good reason.
-If you secure a front-row position at the gates, you will have the closest possible view of the formal Guard Mounting ceremony on the Palace forecourt: the Present Arms, the key handover, the Regimental Band performing, and the precise drill of the Household Division's Foot Guards in their red tunics and bearskin hats.
+The railings along the front of Buckingham Palace are where most first-time visitors head.
+Arrive early enough and you’ll secure a front-row position at the gates for the closest possible view of the formal Guard Mounting ceremony on the Palace forecourt: the Present Arms, the key handover, the Regimental Band performing, and the precise drill of the Household Division's Foot Guards in their red tunics and bearskin hats.

 ✅ Pros